nicogis/WebGL/README.md

 Description: Animation.

 [Sample 6](https://nicogis.github.io/WebGL/index06.html)
 Description: Video texture.
-Drags with CTRL key for create a box texture.
+Drag with the CTRL key to create a box texture and then click on it to start the video.

 [Sample 7](https://nicogis.github.io/WebGL/index07.html)
 Description: Flow.